 So, now you know the truth about broadband and how to upgrade, are you ready to start shopping?
 Use our postcode checker to discover the best broadband deals available where you live.

 Virgin Media Broadband Buyers Guide - Is Virgin Media right for you?

 Virgin Media ultrafast broadband is only available through the company's own fibre optic cable network, meaning you need to live in a Virgin Media cable area to be able to get it.

-The network currently comprises about 60% of UK homes, although Virgin Media are looking at expanding their coverage by the end of 2020.
-Ultrafast speeds (in excess of 100Mb) are available in all cable areas, and the full upgrade from M200 to M350 rolled out across 2018.
-M500 rolled out across 2019, and M600 is due to roll out as part of the Ultimate Oomph package, but expect that to extend to other packages later on.
+The network currently comprises about 60% of UK homes, although Virgin Media are looking at expanding their coverage.
+Ultrafast speeds (in excess of 100Mb) are available in all cable areas, and the full upgrade from M250 to M350 rolled out across 2018.
+M500 rolled out across 2019, and Gig1 has rolled out as part of TV packages, but expect that to extend to other packages later on.